 4. GitLab CI/CD

-GitLab CI/CD is quite similar to GitHub Actions, helping you build IaC workflows for Terraform, although it is a more generic pipeline.
+GitLab CI/CD is similar to GitHub Actions, helping you build IaC workflows with Terraform, though it is a more general-purpose pipeline tool than a dedicated IaC platform.

 - Native Terraform state management with no external backend required